Introduction

 1. Next, right-click on the state boundary layer, and click Zoom to Layer.

-1. Now that we have centered on our area of interest, under the Processing menu and select toolbox.
+1. Now that we have centered on our area of interest,select the places layer.
+Go to the the Processing menu and select toolbox.
 Now in Processing Toolbox, search for clip, under Vector overlay → Clip right-click and select Execute as Batch Process...

 1. In the Batch processing - Clip dialog box, click the Autofill… under the Input layer column and choose Select from Open Layers...